TYPO3-Documentation/t3docs-screenshots/README.rst

          }
       }
    }

+which would result in a target folder ``StyleguideDocumentation/CodeSnippets/StyleguideCode`` for code snippets.

 Actions can be nested to use the return value of the inner action by the outer, e.g.